 Requests may be made for up to a total of \$250,000 paid over 2 years.
-Funding requests may include salary support for the PI, technical staff and/or collaborators, supplies, animal costs, publication fees and travel to an epilepsy-related conference if the PI is presenting his/her CURE-funded research.
+Funding requests may include salary support for the Principal Investigator (PI), co-PIs, technical staff, supplies, animal costs, publication fees and travel to an epilepsy-related conference if the PI is presenting his/her CURE Epilepsy-funded research.
 Limited equipment purchases that are required to complete goals will be considered.
 Indirect costs are not supported.
+Funds cannot be used to cover institutional expenses such as network charges, computer maintenance and services, insurance dues or other miscellaneous expenses not directly related to performing the project.